Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Experiments

 We compare the OSR performances when aggregating the representations with variant combinations of the temperatures.
-The results in Table~\ref{tab-temperatures} show that a different combination of temperatures can output variant OSR performances.
-It aligns with our analysis in~\ref{subsec-premininary-supcon} that the attentions of SupCon on the features vary with the temperatures and the similarities between the representations, which differ between datasets.
+The results in Table~\ref{tab-temperatures} show that a different combination of temperatures can output different OSR performances.
+It aligns with our analysis in~\ref{subsubsec-temp-feature} that the attentions on the features of SupCon vary with the temperatures and the similarities between the representations, which differ between datasets.